hanrick2000/LeetcodeBook/BFS/Readme.md

 ## Notes

-- For BFS, "visited" happens before adding the node into queue.
+- For BFS, the "visited" set must ensure that every node will only be offered into the queue for once!!!
 - Always remember to check if this node is valid before offering it to the queue.
 - Maintain a HashSet to keep track of __visited nodes__.